Prepare yourselves for an epic post.

 I'm ashamed to report that Australia is responsible for this piece of shit.

-Unfortunately, the funniest and worst part of the film is something I can't show you: the sound.
+Unfortunately, the funniest and worst part of the film is something I can't show you:

 They made one single theme song for the movie which plays about eight times, complete with vocals.
 Obviously they hired someone off the street to do the sound engineering for them, because at several points of the film characters' voices clip and distort or are drowned out by loud music or sound effects.